 At Goodwill, we do more than collect and sell used goods.
 As part of our green initiative, we keep millions of reusable items out of landfills.
 When we provide services, we maintain a high level of quality, and we do it in an environmentally responsible way.
 Goodwill is committed to reducing the impact on the environment and its natural resources.
 Many of the goods you might be tempted to throw away can be reused … and turned into jobs and training for North Georgians looking for work.

-Goodwill of North Georgia is proud to have achieved an ISO 14001 Registration awarded to businesses that examine their impact on the environment.
 Last year, we sold more than 25 million pounds of goods to recyclers, in addition to the millions of items sold in our stores – items that might otherwise have been wasted in landfills.
 The green business initiative is good for the environment and it generates both time and revenue to support our mission services.

 Through our partnerships and green business initiatives we can even recylce your unwanted computer equipment, monitors, scanners, and printers – basically anything that connects to a computer.
 We keep your old tech out of landfills and put it back to good use.

 Environmentally Friendly Construction